UN55KU7000 60Hz Smart LED TV

 Motion blur control was good with regular TV content including movies and sporting events with lots of fast action as viewed with my demo content.
 These results were achieved whether Auto Motion Plus was “on” or “off”.

 I did detect motion judder, which was very apparent in my “panning” test footage; this was with Auto Motion Plus turned off.
 However, with Auto Motion Plus turned on, motion judder was still visible but to a much lesser degree.
+Judder wasn’t an issue with regular demo content, so I left Auto Motion Plus off.

 Sound quality from the TV’s two 10- watt down-firing speakers wasn’t all that bad.
-Vocals were delivered with full bodied sound and were very intelligible and natural sounding.
+Vocals were delivered with full-bodied sound and were very intelligible and natural sounding.
 Mid and high frequencies were also decent; however, bass output was lean and lacking in punch.

 Picture settings: I used the Movie mode picture and Warm 2 color temperature settings to achieve the most accurate picture image.
-Some viewers may find the picture image in this mode a bit soft and life-less.
-In this case, try using the Natural picture mode setting which livens up the picture with more dynamic punch, color saturation and vibrancy.
+Some viewers may find the picture image in this mode a bit soft and lifeless.
+In this case, try using the Natural picture mode setting which livens up the picture with a more dynamic punch, color saturation and vibrancy.

 For optimal picture quality, the Movie picture mode, and especially the Natural picture mode setting should be calibrated using a DIY calibration disc, and for even better results, have the TV professionally calibrated.
 These are just my recommendations – but what matters most in your end results is a picture image that is pleasing to your own eyes.